-- Time – every step of a reverse logistics process takes time, and the more time that products spend in transit between consumers, retailers, and vendors, the less likely you will be able to resell them for a profit.
+- Time – every step of a reverse logistics process takes time, and the more time that products spend in transit between consumers, retailers, and vendors, the less likely you can resell them for a profit.
 It’s critical that you can track RTV and use data to guide decisions on when it’s the best choice.

 - Fees – many RTV policies can cost you because the vendor will charge a restocking fee.
 In some cases they will also charge return shipping costs, which could add up if you have a significant amount of product going back to vendors.

-- Frustration for your customers – return to vendor strategies may seem like the best idea to avoid handling returns on your own, but the longer it takes, and the more costly these processes are for a consumer, the more likely they become frustrated.
-Most of the time they will blame you as the retailer, and choose to take their business elsewhere.
+- Customer frustration – vendor return strategies may seem like the best idea to avoid handling returns on your own, but the longer it takes for a customer to get their replacement or refund, the more likely they will get frustrated.
+Most of the time they will blame you as the retailer and choose to take their business elsewhere.

-How to Build a More Robust RTV Strategy
+How Retailers can Build a More Robust RTV Strategy

-RTV can be costly and have its drawbacks if it’s not executed well, but having the right reverse logistics software can help you manage and streamline the entire process.
-There are some key features your software can provide that will make RTV easier and more cost-effective.
+RTV can be costly and have drawbacks if it’s not executed well, but having the right reverse logistics software can help you manage and streamline the entire process.
+The following are some key technology features that will make RTV easier for you, your customers, and more cost-effective overall.

 Inspection & Grading